Fénétrange

 Fénétrange ([fenetʁɑ̃ʒ]; Finstingen, Lorraine Franconian: Finschtinge) is a commune in the Moselle department in Grand Est in north-eastern France.

 Geography

 Fénétrange is located near the border between the Moselle department and the Alsace bossue.
 The river Saar flows through Fénétrange.
 The municipality is part of the Lorraine regional natural park.

 Etymology

-Fénétrange means "dwellings on the edge of a bend".
+The name refers to "dwellings on the edge of a bend".
 Its Latin name is Philestangia.
-It was Germanised into Vinstingen.
+It was Germanised into Vinstingen, and francized into Fénétrange.